BastiaanJansen/jwt-java/README.md

   e.printStackTrace(); // JWT is not valid, handle error }
 ```
 The `validate()` method uses the `DefaultJWTValidator` class underneath.
-Which, by default, makes sure:
+Which, by default, enforces:
 * the type (typ) in header is set to "JWT"
+* the signature is valid
 * when set, the expiration time is not exceeded,
 * when set, the not-before time is not after or equal current time,
-* the signature is valid

 #### Custom validation